Summer Tours & Packages

 What happens if my summer tour in Iceland is cancelled due to weather?

-In the case of a weather cancellation, we will try to reschedule your tour or organize an alternative option.
+In the case of a weather cancellation, you can either reschedule your tour or organize an alternative option.
 If neither is possible, you will receive a full refund.
 If you join a cheaper tour than the one that was originally booked, you will be refunded the price difference.

 Link to appstore phone